shirishpothi/equity-insights-ai/README.md

 - Node.js 18.0 or later
 - npm, yarn, or pnpm
 - Google AI API key (for Genkit integration)
+- Supabase account (for authentication and data storage)

+## 🌐 Deployment

+For production deployment with full AI functionality, see our comprehensive [Deployment Guide](DEPLOYMENT.md).

+**Quick deployment options:**
+- **Vercel** (Recommended): Full functionality with serverless functions
+- **Netlify**: Full functionality with serverless functions
+- **GitHub Pages**: Static demo only (limited functionality)

+The application is configured to work seamlessly with modern hosting platforms that support Next.js and serverless functions.

 ### Installation